How do I know if my head rest is properly adjusted?

 You should be seated in a comfortable, upright position, squarely behind the steering wheel, with your head restraint adjusted so that the top of the restraint is at a point slightly above your ears and – if possible – within 3 inches of the back of your head.

-The seat should be positioned so you can easily operate the accelerator and brake pedals without having to lift your heel from the floor.
+The seat should be properly positioned so drivers can easily operate the accelerator and brake pedals without having to lift your heel from the floor.

 Drivers shorter than 5 feet 5 inches may need to use pedal extensions in vehicles not equipped with adjustable height pedals.

 Sitting too close to the steering wheel interferes with steering, increases fatigue, causes stress and can injure you if the airbag deploys.
-Aim for about 10-12 inches between the center of the steering wheel and your sternum (or breastbone).
+Drivers should aim for about 10-12 inches between the center of the steering wheel and your sternum (or breastbone).

-When properly seated in the driver’s seat, as described above, you should be able to see the ground within 12 to 15 feet to the front, one and one-half to two car widths to the right side, and one-half to one car width to the left side.
+When properly positioned in the driver’s seat, as described above, drivers should be able to see the ground within 12 to 15 feet to the front, one and one-half to two car widths to the right side, and one-half to one car width to the left side.

 To help prevent collisions, learn where a vehicle’s unseen boundaries exist.

-Proper adjustment of the vehicle’s seat, mirrors and head restraint should help to maximize your view from the vehicle in all directions.
+Proper adjustment of the vehicle’s seat, mirrors and head restraint should help ensure proper positioning to maximize your view from the vehicle in all directions.

 The rear window and trunk design of some cars may restrict vision area to the rear.
 In some vehicles, the nearest visible ground point may be nearly 40 feet.

-In many vehicles, an adjustment lever on the underside of the steering column permits the driver to raise or lower it for better steering wheel angle and height.
+In many vehicles, an adjustment lever on the underside of the steering column permits drivers properly position it for better steering wheel angle and height.

-Some newer vehicles also have telescopic steering columns, allowing the driver to move the steering wheel closer to or farther from the dash.
+Some newer vehicles also have telescopic steering columns, allowing the drivers to properly position the steering wheel closer to or farther from the dash.